 - The most efficient grazing system for any farm will generally involve a combination of set stocking and some form of rotational grazing.

-A summary of seven steps to follow for productive pasture…
+A summary of steps to follow for productive pasture…

-Allow full weed germination after the break of the season or after irrigation.
+- Allow full weed germination after the break of the season or after irrigation.
 Either cultivate or graze to keep weeds small while waiting for optimum sowing conditions.
-Spray with a selective herbicide prior to sowing.
 Remember both red legged earth and blue oat mites hatch after the autumn break especially when maximum day temperatures are below 20°C. They start producing eggs 6–8 weeks later.

-Ideally moisture should extend from the surface to at least 20 cm.
+- Moisture extending from the surface to at least 20 cm

-For direct drill sowings of most small seeded species, 5% of seed/fertiliser should still be visible in the row; for ploughed seedbeds, soil over the seed should be no more than 1 cm deep.
-When sowing cereals, seeds can be sown 3-5cm deep for better access to existing soil moisture.
+- For direct drill sowings of most small seeded species, 5% of seed/fertiliser should still be visible in the row; for ploughed seedbeds, soil over the seed should be no more than 1 cm deep.